-The finance director is ultimately responsible for our tax strategy and engages with relevant individuals within the company to ensure the strategy is implemented and monitored.
+The Executive Director of Finance and Regulation is ultimately responsible for our tax strategy and engages with relevant individuals within the company to ensure the strategy is implemented and monitored.
 Board oversight over our tax policy is exercised by the Audit Committee.
 As a UK regulated business with a significant capital programme, we believe obtaining tax relief on capital expenditure is a key factor affecting our tax liability.
 Other factors, such as changes in tax legislation or changes in interpretations, may also affect the amount of tax due, compared with what has been allowed as part of the regulatory final determination.